arsiboo/Agent-Based-Network-Simulation-Combined-Network-Algorithm/README.md

 ---

-## Code Overview
+## Usage

+### 1. Running the codes in order:

+- First, run `fitting_dist.py`.
+The code uses the `fitter` Python package to generate a list of files representing distribution functions for each ward based on patients length of stay.

+- Second, run `simulation.py`.
+This is the agent-based network modelling code that simulates patient flow throughout the hospital wards from arrival to discharge.

+- Third, run `residual_graph_structural_holes.py`.
+The code uses flow and structural hole algorithms to identify common persistent bottlenecks from both patient flow and structural weaknesses perspectives.

+- Then, apply scenarios in the `Patient` class and rerun `simulation.py` using a different network type called `Extra` instead of `Normal`.
+This will give you a different output for the patient flow.

+- Fourth, run `percolation_and_perturbation.py`.
+The code measures the divergence of the average patient flow per ward based on their percolation state, which helps evaluate the wards' performance.

+### 2. Code Structure
 This repository implements a hybrid simulation-analytical approach to model patient flow and evaluate ward performance in hospital settings.

 - **`simulation.py`**
   Implements an agent-based network simulation modeling the flow of patients throughout the hospital, from ward to ward.